UMass Minutemen football: Don Brown's return (2022–2024)

 On November 22, 2021, Don Brown, then serving as Arizona defensive coordinator, was officially rehired as the next coach of the UMass Minutemen.
 Brown would lead the Minutemen to a 1–11 season, beating FCS team Stony Brook 20–3 on September 17 and dropping their final game 7–44 to Army on November 26.

+Brown was dismissed with two games remaining in 2024.

-UMass' 2024 season will be the last season competing as an independent.
-The Minutemen will rejoin the Mid-American Conference (MAC) as a full member beginning in 2025.
+UMass' 2024 was the last season competing as an independent.
+The Minutemen rejoined the Mid-American Conference (MAC) as a full member beginning in 2025.

+Joe Harasymiak era (2025-)

+In 2025, the UMass Minutemen became the eighteenth team since the expansion to 12 game schedule to finish the season with a record of 0–12.

+They started their 2026 campaign with a 37–21 statement victory over Rutgers, their first win in 677 days.
+It snaps their 16 game losing streak.